 - (x) The Appellant submits that, this Hon'ble Authority has in various Representations pleased to allow the refund of tariff difference as per the fitment in accordance with Regulation 6.6 of CGRF Regulation i.e. by granting the refund only for 24 months prior to the date the Appellant approached the Forum.
-But in the present representation the Appellant has already got the refund of tariff difference for 24 months prior to the date of application for refund. - (xi) The Respondent submits that, the instant case does not fit into the regulatory framework as envisaged under the Regulation 6.6 of the CGRF Regulations as the period of relief is not within two years prior to date of filing the application with the Forum i.e. 12.02.2019. - (xii) The Respondent prays that the representation of the Appellant be rejected.

-5. During the hearing on 24.01.2020, the Appellant reiterated its say in the written submissions and admitted that the Respondent has refunded the amount for the period September 2014 to August 2016, however, it did not get the interest on it which may be awarded.
-Refund for earlier period from December 2008 till August 2014 is not yet given.

-6. The Respondent argued that as per limitation provided under the Regulation 6.6 of the CGRF Regulations, refund for the period September 2014 to August 2016 has already been given on the application dated 31.08.2016 submitted by the Appellant.
-The demand of the Appellant for refund prior to August 2014 till December 2008 cannot be given as it has for the first time filed the application on 31.08.2016 i.e. much after the period of two years from the cause of action.
+But in the present representation the Appellant has already got the refund of tariff difference for 24 months prior to the date of application for refund. - (xi) The Respondent submits that, the instant case does not fit into the regulatory framework as envisaged under the Regulation 6.6 of the CGRF Regulations as the period of relief is not within two years prior to date of filing the application with the Forum i.e. 12.02.2019. - (xii) The Respondent prays that the representation of the Appellant be rejected. - 5.
+During the hearing on 24.01.2020 at Mumbai and 25.02.2020 at Vashi, the Appellant reiterated its say in the written submission and admitted that the Respondent has refunded the amount for the period September 2014 to August 2016, however, it did not get the interest on it which may be awarded.
+Refund for earlier period from December 2008 till August 2014 is not yet given. - 6.
+The Respondent argued that as per limitation provided under the Regulation 6.6 of the CGRF Regulations, refund for the period September 2014 to August 2016 has already been given as per the first application dated 07.07.2016 submitted by the Appellant.
+Hence, the demand of the Appellant for refund prior to August 2014 till December 2008 cannot be given.
 Notwithstanding this, the Appellant has enjoyed the benefit accrued to him of continuous power supply and now demanding relief is nothing but afterthought.
-Similarly, the Appellant has made a new prayer in the hearing, claiming interest on the amount of tariff difference already refunded to it for the period from September 2014 to August 2016 is not maintainable.
-The said prayer was not taken in IGRC as well as the Forum, and is also time barred.
+Similarly, the Appellant has made a new prayer in the hearing, claiming interest on the amount of tariff difference already refunded to it for the period from September 2014 to August 2016.
+The said prayer was not taken in IGRC as well as the Forum, hence not maintainable at this stage.